Bounded Exponential Sums with Multiplicative Coefficients: The rotation trick

 \subsection{Applying the rotation trick}

 With the relevant lemmata established, we can now move to proving \thref{stronger}.
-Much of this proof is based on the proof of Theorem 1.4 in \cite{klurman2021multiplicative}, but with several necessary modifications.
-In particular, we need to deal with the extra exponential twists in the sums, and the fact we are working with multiplicative functions, rather than completely multiplicative functions. \begin{proof}[Proof of \thref{stronger}] Let $\ep$, $H$, $w$ and $x$ be parameters satisfying
+Much of this proof is based on the proof of Theorem 1.4 in \cite{klurman2021multiplicative}, but with several significant modifications.
+In particular, we need to deal with the extra exponential twists in the sums, and the fact we are working with multiplicative functions, rather than completely multiplicative functions, as well as some extra work to control the zeroes of $f$. \bigbreak We will first prove the following weaker version of \thref{stronger}.
+The only difference here is with the conclusion - \thref{stronger} says that the sum over $p$ of the maximum over $k$ of $\abs{f(p^k)-\chi(p^k)p^{ikt}}$ converges, but first we show that these individual terms tend to zero, except for possibly when $f\bra{p^k}=0$.
+We will then use this to prove the full \thref{stronger}.